 Court filings Monday allege that BLM violated five federal laws in permitting the mine, including the National Historic Preservation Act, the Archeological Resources Protection Act, the Administrative Procedure Act, the Native American Graves Protection and Repatriation Act, and the National Environmental Policy Act.

-“New documents we’ve unearthed in the lawsuit and via the Freedom of Information Act show many more violations of federal law than were originally evident,” says attorney Will Falk, who is part of the team of lawyers representing Reno-Sparks Indian Colony and People of Red Mountain.
+“New documents we’ve unearthed in the lawsuit and via the Freedom of Information Act show many more violations of federal law than were originally evident,” says attorney Will Falk, who is part of the team of lawyers representing Reno-Sparks Indian Colony.
 “Among dozens of other outrageous violations, it is now clear that the BLM conducted no consultation with native tribes when permitting the Thacker Pass mine.
 None whatsoever.”

 Falk and the other attorneys also allege the BLM lied to the Nevada State Historic Preservation Office, regional tribes, and the public about consultation; failed to properly identify Native Tribes who hold Thacker Pass to be important; failed to identify well-documented culturally significant sites; violated the 2014 BLM-State Historic Preservation Officer (SHPO) State Protocol Agreement governing historic sites; and flagrantly disregarded BLM’s internal rules regarding consultation with tribes.

 BLM has maintained that they had no prior knowledge of the spiritual and historical significance of Thacker Pass.
 But according to the filing, former Fort McDermitt Tribal Chairman Dale Barr told the BLM in March 2009 that the area was historically significant due to oral histories of a massacre.